 Long-Term Care Ombudsman (LTCO) and the Association for Oregon Centers for

 Authorizing Legislation: Titles II and IV of the Older Americans Act, (42 U.S.C.
 3032), the amendments of 2006 (P.L.
 109-365) and the Health Insurance Portability and Accountability Act of 1996 (P.L.
 104-191).

 Forms for SMP Coordinators and Volunteers

-- SMP Resource Training: SMP volunteer training is designed for SMP volunteers and staff.
-This training is topic-based.
+volunteer training is designed for SMP volunteers and staff.
+The training

 - Aging and Disability Resource Connection (ADRC): A resource directory for Oregon families, caregivers and consumers seeking information about long-term supports and services.